 You can expect some swelling after your filler treatment, and the way you sleep that night could exacerbate it.
 “We encourage patients maybe to sleep with their head slightly elevated that night, not to sleep on their side for 24 to 48 hours,” Dr. Donaldson notes.

 But if a patient winds up shifting to a more comfortable position in the middle of the night, New York-based board-certified plastic surgeon Dr. Michael Kane adds that it’s not the end of the world.
 “They just get a little puffy when they wake up in the morning,” he explains.
 “They may be a little freaked out when they walk and look at the mirror in the bathroom first thing in the morning, but it'll go away.”

-Some doctors do recommend their patients lightly massage the area (by slowly pulsating the area to ensure that there is proper distribution) post-procedure to thoroughly smooth the filler but obsessing and going overboard with massage is far worse for the outcome than just skipping it altogether.
+Some licensed providers do recommend their patients lightly massage the area (by slowly pulsating the area to ensure that there is proper distribution) post-procedure to thoroughly smooth the filler but obsessing and going overboard with massage is far worse for the outcome than just skipping it altogether.
 “Sometimes, patients are actually massaging so firmly that they're creating increased swelling and increased diffusion of product that's not meant to be there,” said Dr. Camp.
 Leaving the area alone after treatment often provides the best results.

 If you’re just taking a quick dip in a pool or at the beach, don’t worry about this.
 But if you’re someone who lives for doing laps, keep reading.
 Dr. Kane shares the very specific aftercare problem of pairing cheek filler with swimming goggles.
 “Tight goggles can deform it and move it around,” he warns.
-Ask your doctor for counsel if you think this could be an issue for you before diving in, whether into the world of filler or into the deep end of the pool.
+Ask your licensed provider for counsel if you think this could be an issue for you before diving in, whether into the world of filler or into the deep end of the pool.

 Dr. Stephan Finical is a paid Allergan consultant.